How Many Human Survey Respondents is a Large Language Model Worth? An Uncertainty Quantification Perspective: Introduction

-\paragraph{Contributions.} In this paper, we propose a general framework that not only selects a simulation sample size $\widehat{k}$ for reliable uncertainty quantification, but also reveals its profound implications.
-In particular, the sample size $\widehat{k}$ offers three operational insights: \begin{enumerate} \item \textbf{Practical simulation guidance.} It provides actionable guidance for future simulation tasks by specifying the appropriate number of synthetic samples to generate.
-This ensures statistically reliable uncertainty quantification while simultaneously preventing the computational waste of producing excessive synthetic samples. \item \textbf{Intuitive alignment metric.} The width of the resulting confidence interval, which is determined by $\widehat{k}$, serves as an intuitive measure of the misalignment between the LLM and the human population.
-A wide interval indicates high uncertainty and a large gap between the synthetic data distribution and the true population. \item \textbf{Effective human sample size.} We further establish that $\widehat{k}$ serves as a novel measure of the LLM's simulation fidelity, providing a direct answer to the question: \emph{``How many human samples is the LLM worth?''} It quantifies the size of the human population that the LLM effectively represents, as if the model were a \emph{Mechanical Turk} made up of $\widehat{k}$ real human agents that respond to user queries.
+\paragraph{Contributions.} In this paper, we propose a general framework that selects a simulation sample size $\widehat{k}$ for reliable uncertainty quantification, and give this sample size interpretable operational meanings.
+In particular, the sample size $\widehat{k}$ reveals three operational insights: \begin{enumerate} \item \textbf{Practical simulation guidance.} It specifies how many synthetic samples should be generated for future simulation tasks.
+This yields statistically reliable uncertainty quantification while avoiding the false precision that can arise from generating too many synthetic samples. \item \textbf{Intuitive alignment metric.} The width of the resulting confidence interval, which is determined by $\widehat{k}$, serves as an intuitive measure of the misalignment between the LLM and the human population.
+A wide interval indicates high uncertainty and a large human-LLM discrepancy. \item \textbf{Effective human sample size.} For survey questions with binary responses, we further establish that $\widehat{k}$ serves as a novel measure of the LLM's simulation fidelity, providing a direct answer to the question: \emph{``How many human samples is the LLM worth?''} It quantifies the size of the human population that the LLM effectively represents, as if the model were a \emph{Mechanical Turk} made up of $\widehat{k}$ real human agents that respond to user queries.
 A larger $\widehat{k}$ indicates that the LLM captures richer information of the human population and thus has a higher simulation fidelity.
 We visualize this interpretation in \myCref{fig-LLMTurk}. \end{enumerate}

 To realize these operational insights, we make the following technical contributions:

 \begin{itemize} \item \textbf{Formulation.} We provide a rigorous mathematical framework for uncertainty quantification in LLM-based survey simulations.